 The glamour associated with guitars and drums draws a lot of talent to those instruments.
 That means that good bassists can be scarce.
 To put it in blunt economic terms, it’s a seller’s market if you play bass.
 Don’t be surprised if you have to start turning down offers to join bands.

 If you’re looking to get into playing bass guitar, we’ve rounded up a few choices that are great for beginners.
-If what’s turned you off from trying bass is the length of the neck, we’ve included some short scale bass guitars as well.

 Squier is an affordable sub-brand of Fender.
 This listing features multiple basses of different sizes, including a more expensive precision bass, a jazz bass, and a short scale style called “Bronco.”
-The price and picture shown is for the Bronco.
+The price and picture shown are for the Bronco.
 The benefit of a short-scale bass is that it’s easier to play if you have smaller hands.

 Pros: Good sound and great value.